Dried apricot

-When treated with sulfur dioxide, the color is vivid orange.
-Organic fruit not treated with sulfur vapor is darker in color and has a coarser texture.
+When treated with sulfur dioxide, the color is a vivid orange.
+Organic fruits not treated with sulfur vapor are darker in color and have a coarser texture.
 Generally, the lighter the color, the higher the SO_{2} content.

+When the water content of apricots is decreased by drying, the mass fraction of micronutrient content changes.
+The amounts are increased in the dried form, such as for vitamin A, vitamin E, copper, and potassium each having higher contents than in the raw fruit.
+See the nutritional comparison at apricot.